nataliaberaki/playwright-tests/README.md

 # 🏦 ParaBank Test Automation

 Automated UI tests for [ParaBank](https://parabank.parasoft.com) using Playwright.
-For the tests to work the account needs to be logged in beforehand.
+For the tests to work the account needs to be created and logged in beforehand.
 Tests cover: account creation, bill payments, loan applications, and customer support flows.

 ## 🧪 Test Coverage